jerry73204/typ/README.md

 ### Built-in typenum support

-TYP has first-class support to [typenum](https://github.com/paholg/typenum).
+TYP provides first-class support to [typenum](https://github.com/paholg/typenum).
 Integer literals are translated to typenum types.
 The following literals are understood by TYP.

 - Signed integers: `7` or `7i`
 - Unsigned integers: `7u`
 - Bits: `true` and `false`

 Common binary and unary operators applies on types with appropriate traits.
-For example, `A + B` expands to `<A as Add<B>>::Output` if `A` implements `Add<B>`.
+For example, `A + B` expands to `<A as Add<B>>::Output`.

 ```rust
 typ! {